wazo-platform/wazo-doc/source/administration/fax/fax.rst

 Using analog gateways
 =====================

-XiVO is able to provision Linksys SPA2102, SPA3102 and SPA8000 analog gateways which can be used to connect Fax equipments.
-This type of equipments can handle Fax streams quite successfully if you configure them with the correct parameters.
-This section describes the creation of custom template *for SPA3102* which modifies several parameters
+XiVO is able to provision Linksys SPA2102, SPA3102 and SPA8000 analog gateways which can be used to connect fax equipments.
+This section describes the creation of custom template *for SPA3102* which modifies several parameters.

 .. note:: Be aware that most of the parameters are or could be country specific, i.e. :